acmestack/acmestack-website/SECURITY.md

 # Reporting Security Issues

-The OpeninGO team and community take security issues in OpeninGO seriously.
+The AcmeStack team and community take security issues in AcmeStack seriously.
 We appreciate your efforts to responsibly disclose your findings, and will make every effort to acknowledge your contributions.

 To report a security issue, email [security@openingo.org](mailto:security@openingo.org) and include the word "SECURITY" in the subject line.